AureumChaos/LEAP/docs/source/building.rst

     the values, whereas a Grey encoded binary integer will only change the value a small amount regardless of which bit was flipped in the binary sequence.
     `(See also: Grey code) <https://en.wikipedia.org/wiki/Gray_code>`_

+There will be two areas where you representation choice is going to have an impact on the code you write.
+First is in how you initialize individuals with random genomes.
+The second will be mutation and possibly crossover pipeline operators tailored to that representation.

+There are three numeric representations supported by LEAP, that for binary, integer, and real values.
+You can find initializers that create random values for those value types in their respective sub-packages.
+You can find them in :py:mod:`leap_ec.binary_rep.initializers`, :py:mod:`leap_ec.int_rep.initializers`, and :py:mod:`leap_ec.real_rep.initializers`, respectively.

+LEAP is flexible enough to support other, more exotic representations, such as graphs and matrices.
+However, you will have to write your own initializers and mutation (and possibly crossover) operators to support such novel genome types.

 Defining a `Problem` subclass
 -----------------------------